Copyright is a set of rights provided by the laws of the United States

 Registration also provides several advantages.
 It establishes a public record of the copyright claim, and it is necessary for works of U. S. origin before an infringement suit may be filed in court.

 Works for hire are works prepared by an employee within the scope of his or her employment and certain specially ordered or commissioned works prepared under written agreement.
 In the case of works made for hire, the employer and not the employee is considered to be the author.
+Review the Intellectual Property policies of Loyola University Maryland and Notre Dame of Maryland University for information on how they treat works for hire.

 The duration of copyright has changed over time.
 For the most recent copyright law established in 1976 the duration of copyright was extended to